dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

-Download the [ZIP archive](https://archive.org/download/PassportToAdventure/PassportToAdventuredemo1990lucasartsadventureCompilation.zip) from the [Passport of Adventure](https://archive.org/details/PassportToAdventure) item at the Internet Archive, then extract its contents into the `c` subfolder.
+Download the [ZIP archive](https://archive.org/download/PassportToAdventure/PassportToAdventuredemo1990lucasartsadventureCompilation.zip) from the [Passport of Adventure](https://archive.org/details/PassportToAdventure) item at the Internet Archive (or from this [mirror](https://files.dosbox-staging.org/Files/Games/Demos/PassportToAdventure.zip)), then extract its contents into the `c` subfolder.

 Below is the folder structure you should end up with.
 As explained before, we'll create one subfolder within `DOS Games` for each game, then each game